josephryan/Beroe_genome/01-PHYLOTOCOLS/wnt_tgfbeta_gene_family_phylotocol_v1.md

 ## 3 CHANGES AND WORK COMPLETED SO FAR

 Thu Jul 30 12:06:11 EDT 2020 - nothing

 Thu Aug  6 12:40:48 EDT 2020 -

-    - starting with Pang alignments instead of PFAM hmms
+    - starting with Pang alignments instead of PFAM hmms, removed make_subalignment
-    - removed subalignment

     - so far: created a beroe only tree using pfam hmm.
 Then realized initial plan had some holes.

 ## 4 REFERENCES